futurk/html2ics/README.md

 - No data is persisted on the server
 - All processing happens in memory during the session
 - Remember to add `.env` to your `.gitignore` file

-## Troubleshooting

-### Common Issues

-1. **"Failed to extract event details"**
-   - Check that the URL is accessible and contains event information
-   - Verify your OpenAI API key is valid and has sufficient credits

-2. **"No default token configured"**
-   - This is normal if you haven't set `OPENAI_API_KEY` in your `.env` file
-   - You can still enter the token manually in the web interface

-3. **Server won't start**
-   - Make sure the `public/` directory exists and contains `index.html`
-   - Check that the port isn't already in use

 ### File Structure Check